CCASTM/git-training/.github/PULL_REQUEST_TEMPLATE.md

 * The Pull Request will be considered by STMicroelectronics only after the submitter has registered a **CLA** ** Print the document CLA_Request
-  ** Fill the document as requested, Sign it, Send a paper copy to :
+  ** Fill the document as requested, Sign it, Send a paper copy to the address mentioned in the document

-	STMicroelectronics SAS
-	Legal Department
-	88500 GENEVA
+### Initial verification
+1. Please, Make sure that your PR is not a duplicate.
+Search among the [Pull request](https://github.com/CCASTM/git-training/pulls) before creating one.

-* Then review the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed contributing guidelines.
+2. Review the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed contributing guidelines.

-Thanks for submitting a pull request.
+### Thanks for submitting a pull request.
 Please provide enough information so that others can review your pull request:

 **Summary**